How taking part in research helped me get my life back on track and overcome cancer

 Karen Davis, Participant on the FAST-Forward trial

 Results from the FAST-Forward trial reveal women with early stage breast cancer can be treated with fewer but larger daily doses of radiotherapy delivered in one week compared to the current standard of three weeks.
-Read more about the study on the NIHR website.

 The study was funded by NIHR’s Health Technology Assessment (HTA) Programme and supported by the NIHR Clinical Research Network (CRN) and by the NIHR Biomedical Research Centre at The Royal Marsden NHS Foundation Trust and the Institute of Cancer Research.
 It was led by researchers at the Institute of Cancer Research, London.